How Sun Damage Ages You

 Cancer

 Too much sun exposure can damage the DNA inside your skin cells.
 This damage can lead to skin cancer.
 One in five Americans will be diagnosed with skin cancer in the course of a lifetime.
 Most often, skin cancer develops on the face, lips, ears, chest, neck, arms, and hands, as these areas are most exposed to the sun.
 It can appear as small growths, sometimes mistaken for moles.
-There are several types of skin cancer, including melanoma, squamous cell carcinoma, basal call carcinoma, and actinic keratoses.
+There are several types of skin cancer, including melanoma, squamous cell carcinoma, basal cell carcinoma, and actinic keratoses.
 If a physician thinks changes in your skin are likely to be cancerous, they may perform a biopsy for testing.
 Treatment options are available, including surgery and radiation.

 Leave a comment